-Situated alongside the climbing structure is a toddler and normal swing, a sit on the digger, some rubberized mounds and ensure you pack the buckets and spades as there is plenty of sand.
+Situated alongside the climbing structure is a toddler and normal swing, a sit on digger, and some rubberized mounds.
+Ensure you pack the buckets and spades as there is plenty of sand!

-Up there with the best bike tracks in Brisbane, Crestmead Park boasts a very realistic layout of generous size.
+Up there with the best bike tracks in Brisbane, Crestmead Park also boasts a very realistic track layout.
 Given the sizing, it could host a number of riders and it’s completely flat so even the younger ones can join in.
 There are a number of trees surrounding the track which means it is mostly shaded.

 The Crestmead Skatepark

 Also on site is a full-sized basketball court and a large skate park with plenty of grind rails, stairs, ramps and a half pipe.
 In the back corner of the park is a BMX track which has a maintained grass covering.